 The authorship of discipline-specific texts for the classroom will be considered an important contribution to the candidate's teaching and professional service.

-Candidates for full professor or full continuing status must have accepted much more service responsibility than that required for promotion to associate professor with tenure.
-Evidence should be provided that the candidate has a regularity of service and their judgments are professionally respected and valued.
+Candidates for Professor or full continuing status must have accepted much more service responsibility than that required for promotion to associate professor with tenure.
+Evidence should be provided that the candidate has a regularity of service and that his or her judgments are professionally respected and valued.

 Service excellence is understood as significant work on departmental committees and engagement in individual departmental responsibilities including: